aryeelab/hichipper/README.md

 The **hichipper** package implements our data processing and quality control pipeline for [HiChIP](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.3999.html) data.
-This package takes aligned `.bam` files and a sample manifest file (`.yaml`) as input and produces output that can be used to 1) determine library quality, 2) identify and characterize DNA loops and 3) interactively visualize loops.
+This package takes output from a [HiC-Pro](https://github.com/nservant/HiC-Pro) run and a sample manifest file (`.yaml`) that coordinates optional high-quality peaks (identified through ChIP-Seq) and restriction fragment locations (see [folder here](RestrictionFragmentFiles)) as input and produces output that can be used to 1) determine library quality, 2) identify and characterize DNA loops and 3) interactively visualize loops.
 Loops are assigned strength and confidence metrics that can be used to evaluate samples individually or for differential analysis in downstream tools like [diffloop](http://github.com/aryeelab/diffloop).
 We have used the library QC metrics with as few as 1 million reads, enabling library quality to be assessed through shallow (and cheap) sequencing before performing a full depth sequencing run.

 A graphical overview showing how **hichipper** integrates with other tools in the analysis of raw HiChIP data is shown in the overview figure below.
 Detailed descriptions of the different branches of output from **hichipper** are discussed at the bottom of this guide.
 ![big1](media/Big1.png)